brummer10/nosuspend/README.md

 # nosuspend
-A little command-line tool to avoid computer suspend as long a app is running It requires systemd running.
+A little command-line tool for systems using systemd.

+nosuspend blocks computer suspend while another command-line operation is running.

-Usage is simply: nosuspend appname -parameter for appname
+To use, simply run before another command as in: nosuspend appname -parameter for appname

-nosuspend set the systemd-inhibit flag with UID 0/root.
+nosuspend sets the systemd-inhibit flag with UID 0/root.